 There are a significant amount of truckers that own fleets because they love their “toys”.
 They accumulate the best in breed trucks and spend hours perusing the grounds of the truck shows trying to find the latest in equipment.
 They are in trucking because they love it.

 These true breed truckers are at home in the shops and working with the manufacturer and supplier engineering teams.
 They are first adopters and love being on the cutting edge.
 You see their face grace the ads in CCJ, Transport Topics, and Fleet Owner vouching for a supplier’s latest innovation and boasting about their orders.

 For them, putting down a deposit on a Tesla Semi is perfectly acceptable.
 For everyone else, it’s irresponsible.

 Fleets have multiple stakeholders that have a vested interest in its success.
 Bankers, investors, shippers, and employees are all vested in the long term success of the operator.
 Giving Elon Musk a loan for years is dead weight.

-Never in the history of trucking has a product from an truck manufacturer been more over hyped.
-And yet, all data about Tesla's ability to actually deliver a Semi that remotely matches the claims of its CEO in the time it was promised suggests they will significantly over promise and under deliver.
+Never in the history of trucking has a product from a truck manufacturer been more over hyped.
+And yet, all data about Tesla’s ability to actually deliver a Semi that remotely matches the claims of its CEO in the time it was promised suggests they will significantly over promise and under deliver.

 The claims made by Elon Musk that the Semi will achieve a range of 400 miles has been questioned by many.
 The batteries alone to achieve such a range are expected to increase the weight of the truck by over 10x.
 Plus, the batteries lose a significant amount of their range in the cold.